fedora-infra/fedmsg/doc/config.rst

     crl_location
         ``str`` - This should be a URL where the certificate revocation list can be found.
-This is checked by :function:`fedmsg.crypto.validate` and cached on disk.
+This is checked by :func:`fedmsg.crypto.validate` and cached on disk.

     crl_cache